suchcodewow/suchcodewow.github.io/kworkshop/2microk8s.md

 > The command above installs microK8s.

 ### :checkered_flag: CHECKPOINT

-Run `sudo microk8s kubectl get nodes` and ensure you see a 'ready' response for your control-plane.
-If you get an error, it's typically a miss on on exporting the KUBECONFIG environment variable.
+Run `sudo microk8s kubectl get nodes` and hang tight until you see a 'ready' response for your control-plane.

 ### Create namespaces